javamonn/glass-teach/README.md

 #glass-teach

-glass-teach provides a system that allows a teacher (using google glass) to leverage greater control over a lab of computers.
+glass-teach provides a system that allows a teacher (using google glass) to leverage greater control over a lab of computers. glass-teach is an android application intended to be run on google glass.

 ##Commands
 Right now, four commands are implemented and are working: